 When you think “Rap Mougul”, who squares up in your mind?
 Jay-Z?
 Dr. Dre?
-DJ Khaled (you lame as hell if you think that, to be honest)?
-Well, what if I told you that a Queens, NYC-native was making huge money moves and creating a new-age empire under everyone’s radar – big ups, Rich the Kid.
+DJ Khaled? (you lame as hell if you think that) Well what if I told you that a Queens, NYC-native was making huge money moves and creating a new-age empire under everyone’s radar – big ups, Rich the Kid.

 Raised in the projects of Atlanta, we have a legit “rags to riches” story here.
-Growing up, Rich would steal to get by (and to swag out) – now, he owns his own record label, has global hit records, toured with legends and has even shot Forbes some tips on how to make stacks.
+Growing up, Rich would steal to get by. now, he owns his own record label, has multiple hit records, toured with legends and has even shot Forbes some tips on how makes racks.

 “Everybody’s realizing now that I’m the hardest working in the industry–period,” Rich told Forbes – and even they agree.
 “To say Rich is on his come up would be an understatement.
 During our conversation a few days earlier, he made clear just how much he has on deck,” said the renowned publication.
 That’s some insane respect from a stuffy organization whose entire existence is based around getting wet over traditional money.

 So how Rich is Rich?
 Well, coming off the platinum track “New Freezer” with King K-Dot, signing to The Blueprint Group/Maverick Music and recently releasing his duly named album, “The World is Yours” Rich is well worth over $4 million and counting.